NbAiLab/notram/corpus.md

 * Wikipedia NOB - Norwegian Wikipedia Bokmål downloaded ???? and published by ?????
 * Wikipedia NON - Norwegian Wikipedia Nynorsk downloaded ???? and published by ?????
 * Newspapers - from ???
+* M4C - The Norwegian part of the Multilingual Common Crawl Corpus Collection published by TFHub.
+The same corpus as the one used by T5
 * Norwegian Goverment Reports - Collected by the Norwegian National Library